-- Student Body Officers are expected to attend all Student Council Meetings.
-The unexcused absence of an officer from three Student Council meetings shall be considered a failure to fulfill duties of her/his office and grounds for removal.
-An excused absence can be obtained by contacting the President or another Executive Officer.
-After the first unexcused absence, the officer, the officer will be given a verbal warning.
+- Student Council Officers are expected to attend all Student Council Meetings.
+The unexcused absence of an Officer from three Student Council meetings shall be considered a failure to fulfill duties of her/his office and grounds for removal.
+An excused absence can be obtained by contacting the President or Secretary.
+After the first unexcused absence, the Officer will be given a verbal warning.
 After a second warning, a written warning will be served.
 A third and final unexcused absence will result in removal from office.

 - Student Council meetings shall be held on a regular basis.
-The Student Council meeting schedule shall be determined at the first Student Council meeting after the elections in September and shall be approved by a simple majority vote of the Student Council.
+The Student Council meeting schedule shall be determined during the summer, prior to the first Student Council meeting after the elections in September, and shall be approved by a simple majority vote of the Student Council.

-- Before each meeting, the President shall issue a meeting agenda.
-Any member wishing to include a topic on the agenda must contact the President prior to the meeting.
+- Before each meeting, the President or designated Officer shall issue a meeting agenda.
+Any member wishing to include a topic on the agenda must contact the President or designated Officer prior to the meeting.

-- Members of the Student Body shall be encouraged to attend the Student Council meetings.
-However, members shall be entitled to representation by voice only on the Student Council unless otherwise permitted by the Executive Officer presiding at the meeting.
+- Members of the Student Body shall be encouraged to attend the monthly General Student Council meetings.
+However, members shall be entitled to representation by their elected Student Council Officers only, unless otherwise permitted by the Executive Officer presiding at the meeting.
 They may also be asked by the Student Council to withdraw from the meeting at any time.

 - At the first meeting after the election in September, the parliamentary procedure of the Student Council meetings shall be established and followed.

-- Any Officer of the Student Council may be removed from her/his position if s/he fails to fulfill the duties of her/his office or carries our her/his duties in an improper manner, or abuses her/his position in the interest of personal advancement or to detriment of the organization.
+- Any Officer of the Student Council may be removed from her/his position if they fail to fulfill the duties of her/his office or carry out her/his duties in an improper manner, or abuse her/his position in the interest of personal advancement or to the detriment of the organization.

 - The Officer, with the approval of the Student Council, shall appoint an arbitrator who shall communicate with both the member and the Officer in an attempt to reach an agreement.
 If no agreement can be reached by the next Student Council meeting, the arbitrator shall report to the Student Council, and the member shall petition for the Officer’s removal.

-- The member must petition the Student Council, and must include the names of at least ten percent of the Student Body (or twenty percent of the respective Program if the Officer is a Program Representative) who supports these actions.
+- The member must petition the Student Council, and must include the names of at least ten percent of the Student Body (or twenty percent of the respective School if the Officer is a Member at Large) who supports these actions.

 - The petition must be addressed and a decision made at the next Student Council meeting.
 If the Student Council votes to remove an Officer from her/his position, a vote by the Officer’s constituency to approve this decision must be held in a timely manner.

 Amendments to these Bylaws may be proposed in the same manner as the amendments to the Constitution of the Student Council.
-To become effective, a proposed amendment must be approved by the majority of Officers of the Student Council.
+To become effective, the majority of Officers of the Student Council must approve a proposed amendment.
 Any modification of Bylaws must be made known to the Student Body in a timely manner.
-All amendments and modifications must also be approved by the Director of Student Services, the Dean of Academic, Career and Student Services, and the Provost.
+All amendments and modifications must also be approved by the Assistant Dean of Student Services.